Columbus Girls Academy – Georgia

 Each evening, residents attend an Evening Group Time.
 This special time of sharing is staff directed and designed to promote growth and unity in the dorm.
 Some of the topics that may be discussed include: Positive Peer influence, Accountability, Personal Responsibility, Peer Reconciliation and Conflict Resolution.

 Columbus Girls Academy is committed to the continued success of its students.
-Prior to completion of the program a Parent/Student contract will be developed by the counselor, student, and family.
-The goal of the contract will be to define and uphold the boundaries within the home.
+Prior to completion of the program, a Parent/Student contract will be developed by the counselor, student, and family.
+The goal of the contract will be to define and uphold the boundaries of the home.
 Topics included in the contract include the re-establishment of trust, specific responsibilities, guidelines, conflict resolution, educational goals, and spiritual commitments.
 Columbus Girls Academy will work with the student and family to set up a support system at home before the student graduated the program.

 Emerging Leaders Program

 Columbus Girls Academy is not only interested in recovery but has also recognized the need to train up the next generation of leaders.
-The Emerging Leader’s program is an extended training program designed to identify, equip and train emerging leaders through mentoring, curriculum, and training though an on-site internship.
+The Emerging Leader’s program is an extended training program designed to identify, equip and train emerging leaders through mentoring, curriculum, and training through an on-site internship.
 Columbus Girls Academy typically has 8-10 students from its student body enrolled in the program.
 The ELP is a voluntary opportunity that is available to students enrolled CGA.
-Students who are accepted into the ELP have a three month internship with CGA after graduation.
+Students who are accepted into the ELP have a three-month internship with CGA after graduation.

-PARENT COMMENT: “Columbus Girls Academy did an excellent job at staying in touch.
+“Columbus Girls Academy did an excellent job at staying in touch.
 We had weekly phone calls and frequent emails from the counselors and house parents.
 We could watch our daughter’s progress and see the light dawning for her as she turned away from her previous behavior.
 The teachers also let us know how she was doing in school.
 That was another transformation, as we watched her grades creep up and saw new motivation in her.
 Though she was far from us that year, we never wondered how she was doing.
-We had constant reminders of how well Columbus Girls Academy was caring for her.”
+We had constant reminders of how well Columbus Girls Academy was caring for her.” — CGA PARENT